Coherent diffraction imaging: Related techniques

 Various techniques for CDI have been developed over the years and utilized to study samples in physics, chemistry, materials, science, nanoscience, geology, and biology (6); this includes, but is not limited to, plane-wave DCI, Bragg CDI, ptychography, reflection CDI, Fresnel CDI, and sparsity CDI.

-Ptychography is a technique which is closely related to coherent diffraction imaging.
+Ptychography builds on CDI by introducing spatial overlap between multiple diffraction patterns, increasing robustness and enabling full-field phase recovery.
+The conceptual lineage from CDI to ptychography has been formalized in recent reviews.
 Instead of recording just one coherent diffraction pattern, several – and sometimes hundreds or thousands – of diffraction patterns are recorded from the same object.
 Each pattern is recorded from a different area of the object, although the areas must partially overlap with one another.
 Ptychography is only applicable to specimens that can survive irradiation in the illuminating beam for these multiple exposures.
 However, it has the advantage that a large field of view can be imaged.
 The extra translational diversity in the data also means the reconstruction procedure can be faster and ambiguities in the solution space are reduced.